Fiona Craig BA (Hons), PG.Cert. (Clin.hyp) BSCH (Assoc)

 Hypnotherapy can enhance the well-being of individuals diagnosed with serious medical conditions, but should not take the place of medical treatment and advice.
 If you have been diagnosed with - or suspect you may have - any of these conditions, please speak to your doctor before starting hypnotherapy.

-£50 per hour session with hypnosis lasting around 25/40 minutes depending on your needs.
-The first session will be one and a half hours with the first half hour free of charge.
-This is so that we may get to know each other and you have the choice to decide whether hypnosis is right for you.
+Face to face sessions are £50 per session with hypnosis lasting around 25/40 minutes depending on your needs.
+The first session will be one and a half hours, this is so that we may get to know each other and you have the choice to decide whether hypnosis is right for you, but despite being a longer session the fee will remain the same.

 A little about who I am: I live on the outskirts of Canterbury with my husband, dogs, horses and various other animals.
 I am a keen gardener, an equestrian competitor and enthusiastic runner.